Start here...

 What are we planning to do next?

 • We will continue to develop our projects to manage flood risk, and engage communities at key points in their development.
-This portal will give us the functionality we need to be able to do this effectively during the current Coronavirus working arrangements.
 By signing up to be kept informed you will receive an automatic notification when new information is shared.

 • We will continue to carry out wider engagement with communities to make sure that everyone who is potentially affected by the options to manage flood risk has access to the latest information.